 - You are grieving and cannot face completing the probate process as well

-- You are worried that you won’t have the time required
+- Full-time work means you won’t have the time required

 - You do not want the responsibility

 - You need help with post-death tax planning strategies, varying the will, etc.